givenmnisi6/CMPG323-Overview-34292748/README.md

 </ul>

 ## Storage of Credentials
-In terms of storing sensitive credentials, I’ll utilize  Azure Key Vault.
-Azure Key Vault is a web service that allows you to secure crucial information like API keys, passwords, certificates, as well as other ssensitive information may be completely protected.
-Azure key vaults may be created and managed using the Azure portal.
-Azure has a key management platform.
-For example, in my web application, I must store connectivity configuration like server address, username, etc. So, Azure Vault will handle everything without the need for any code.
+In terms of storing sensitive credentials, I’ll utilize  JSON files.
+I will store all my connection strings in an appsettings.json file and gitignore it.

 ## Reference List
 <ul>
 <li><p>Nick Chapsas.
 (2021, Aug 10).<i> Getting started with branching workflows, Git Flow and GitHub Flow.</i> [Video].
 YouTube. https://youtu.be/gW6dFpTMk8s <br></li>